Rishi Sunak blasts Liz Truss plans for tax cuts as ‘immoral’

 And - in an apparent reference to Mr Johnson’s reported support for his opponent - he claimed that the “forces that be” were trying to block him from reaching 10 Downing Street.

 “The forces that be want this to be a coronation for the other candidate,” said Sunak.
-“But I think members want a choice and they are prepared to listen,”
+“But I think members want a choice and they are prepared to listen.”

 In a signal to grassroots Tories, he chose party icon Margaret Thatcher’s hometown of Grantham to deliver his speech, and described his economic approach as “common-sense Thatcherism”.